How big is this Fish? “About as big and successful a firm you can hope to be at if you want to exclusively practice IP law.”

 Summer program

 Summer associates attend meetings and calls and conduct research for real client work assignments.
-“Our summer program puts summer associates in the real world of law firm life,” says Chen.
-The supervised client work is assigned by a work coordinator who “ensures that summer associates receive a variety of projects and work with different attorneys over the summer, and help balance workloads.”
-The firm’s goal is “to expose summer associates to valuable training and resources so when they return as associates, they can jump right in.”
+The Fish summer program is designed to put summer associates in the real world of law firm life.
+The supervised client work is assigned by a work coordinator who ensures that summer associates receive a variety of projects and work with different attorneys over the summer and help balance workloads.
+The firm’s goal is to expose summer associates to valuable training and resources so when they return as associates, they can jump right in.

-There is a firm-wide summer retreat during the program – it was held in Las Vegas in 2018 and in Nashville in 2019.
-After a year hiatus due to Covid, the retreat returned in 2021 in San Diego and will be in Boulder in 2022.
+There is a firm-wide summer retreat during the program – in 2024 it will be hosted in Chicago.
+Previous locations include Nashville, San Diego, and Boulder.
 All summers get to go for this three-day training and social event.
-Chen tells us: “It’s something I was passionate about introducing to our summer program because making the connections with the other summer associates and attorneys across the firm really sets the summer associates up for success; they develop a network at Fish that they will call on throughout their career.”
+Fish sees the retreat as an integral part of the summer program because making the connections with the other summer associates and attorneys across the firm really sets the summer associates up for success; they develop a network at Fish that they will call on throughout their career.

 Most summers rejoin the firm as junior associates, though some take a detour through clerkships first.